silhavyj/Social-Network/README.md

 docker-compose down
 ```

-Note that all data in the database will be erased after executing this command.
+Be aware of the fact that all data in the database will be erased after executing this command.

 Also, the previous Docker image of the Java Spring application should be deleted.
 This can be achiever using the following command.